realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to exit the menu

 Note: Sometimes, light sensors report a lux value of -1.
 This is mostly due to the fact that all the supported sensors are adjusted for indoor usage and might overload in broad daylight.
 Also, some sensors might have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

+#### How to see other BTTF-Network clients

+- Hold ENTER to invoke main menu
+- Press ENTER repeatedly until "BTTFN CLIENTS" is shown.
+- Hold ENTER
+- Now one of the connected clients is displayed, or "NO CLIENTS" if currently no clients are connected.
+- Press ENTER to scroll through the list of connected clients.
+- Hold ENTER to exit the menu

 #### How to leave the menu: